rexthompson/data-512-a2/README.md

 * **Total Coverage:** proportion of articles compared to the country's population
 * **High-Quality Coverage:** proportion of high-quality articles compared to the total number of articles for the country

 I report on the extremes of both of these metrics (i.e. countries with the highest and lowest proportions of each metric) and provide a short reflection on this activity below.
-The full analysis and results can be found in the [Jupyter Notebook](hcds-a2-bias.ipynb).
+The full analysis and results can be found in the Jupyter Notebook in the main folder of this repository (i.e. [hcds-a2-bias.ipynb](hcds-a2-bias.ipynb)).

 ### Results: Total Coverage